schneider-timo/thm-writeups/Overpass writeup.md

 thm{#######################}
 ```

 with `ls -al` we can find a .overpass file which contains an interesting looking string.
-To decrypt it we first have to find out what encryption method overpass uses, by taking a look into the source code:
+Since this room is about a password manager, this .overpass file most likely is a encrypted password.
+To decrypt it we first have to find out what encryption method overpass uses. by taking a look into the source code we find the following:

 ```
 //Load the credentials from the encrypted file